Lakefront Athletics and Recreation Complex: Norris Aquatics Center

 The Dellora A. and Lester J. Norris Aquatics Center is a natatorium located inside of the Henry Crown Sports Pavilion.
 Its street address is 2311 Campus Drive.
 It is the home venue of Northwestern University Wildcats Swimming and Diving.
 It is the location of all their home meets.
 The center, named for Dellora A. and Lester J. Norris, includes a 750,000-gallon, a 750,000 USgal 50-meter-by-25-yard pool (Olympic size swimming pool) with movable walls that run on a track system, allow for the pool to be custom-fitted.
 The facility also includes a heat recycling system, and an electronic scoreboard.
 It seats 800 spectators.
 The depth of the swimming pool ranges from 4 feet to 15 feet.
 The facility also has a diving towers with both diving boards and diving platforms.
 The facility also contains saunas, locker rooms, and family changing rooms (the latter to accommodate public use).
 The facility has windows offering scenic views of Lake Michigan.
 Additionally, the facility has an outdoor patio and sundeck overlooking the lake and an adjacent beach.

 The pool opened with the Henry Crown Pavilion in 1987.
 It was renovated in 2012, with its pool deck and bleachers refurbished, an ultraviolet-based disinfectant system being added, and the facility's electrical work being updated.
 The building was constructed with cast-in-place concrete foundations.
 Its structure used steel columns that were covered by precast concrete panels, and exterior walls built of precast insulated concrete panels.
 The pool is located at ground-level, with the slab of the pool deck having been built of cast-in-place concrete, which was then covered by mortar-laid ceramic tiles.
 The pool originally featured three underwater windows, though these were removed during the 2012 renovations.
 During the late-2010s renovations of the lakeside complex's facilities, the natatorium was expanded.
 Additions included the construction of a new dryland training space, new locker rooms, new coaching offices, and a new multi-use meeting space.

 In addition to being used by the university swimming and diving program, it is also used for recreational purposes by students and the greater public.

-The facility was the location of the diving competitions of the 2006 Gay Games.
+The facility was used for diving competitions during the 2006 Gay Games.
 It has previously hosted the United States Swimming Elite National training camp.
 It also was the site of the 1999 Swim Meet of Champions event, pitting the United States national swimming team against a team of Big Ten swimming all-stars.